hyprwm/Hyprland/README.md

 - Tearing support for better gaming performance
 - Easily expandable and readable codebase
 - Fast and active development
-- Not scared to provide bleeding-edge features
+- Not afraid to provide bleeding-edge features
 - Config reloaded instantly upon saving
 - Fully dynamic workspaces
 - Two built-in layouts and more available as plugins
-- Closely follows `wlroots-git`
+- Uses forked wlroots with QoL patches
 - Global keybinds passed to your apps of choice
 - Tiling/pseudotiling/floating/fullscreen windows
 - Special workspaces (scratchpads)